Charlotte Car Accident LAwyer

 Unsurprisingly, many insurance adjusters attempt to use this rule to their advantage.
 They will likely try to assert that you were partially (or fully) at fault, thereby eliminating your right to recover.
 Because of this, it is absolutely crucial that you refrain from speaking to anyone from the other person’s insurance company without first talking to a lawyer.
 Insurance adjusters often utilize various tactics to get injured victims to unknowingly admit fault or downplay their injuries, both of which can seriously hurt their claim.
 Remember, the insurance company is not on your side.
 You should not speak to them in any capacity nor provide any written statements or sign anything without contacting a car accident attorney in Charlotte first.

-After a car accident, you need someone who can take on the insurance company on your behalf, working to protect your rights while you focus on healing.
-At Payne Law Firm, we provide aggressive, proven representation to every client who walks through our doors.
+fter a car accident, you need someone who can take on the insurance company on your behalf, working to protect your rights while you focus on healing.
+At Payne Law Firm, our Charlotte car accident attorneys provide aggressive, proven representation to every client who walks through our doors.